marcellodebernardi/data-mining-labs/lab5/readme.md

     matches the results from Q2.6, where setting the variable `nPCA` to values between 54 and 58 first achieves 99% reconstruction accuracy.
 9. Found 71% accuracy at 27.
-71% is also achieved with other numbers of PCA dimensions, but 27 is the lowest numbers at which this occurs. **This is not as accurate as classification of raw images**, but is computationally much less intensive.
+71% is also achieved with other numbers of PCA dimensions, but 27 is the lowest numbers at which this occurs.
+With 4096 dimensions (equivalent to raw data) the classification accuracy is 68%, **classification after dimensionality reduction has better predictive accuracy than classification on the raw data**.